National Novel Writing Month 2024

 National Novel Writing Month—NaNoWriMo—or, here we go again!

 It happens every November.
-Halloween is long over, and an entirely new masquerade begins.
+Halloween is over, the trick or treaters are gone, and an entirely new masquerade begins.
 It's a race, a sprint, a wild willy-nilly breakneck full tilt "am I really going to do this again this year" to the 50,000 word finish line.
 I'm talking about an event with a very funny name—NaNoWriMo, which stands for "National Novel Writing Month".
 Even more important, this is the 25th anniversary of the founding of NaNoWriMo, so this year is more important than ever.

 NaNoWriMo was started by a local author named Chris Baty in Oakland.
 He wanted to become a writer, but always failed at following through with actually creating a novel.
 He had the talent, he had the plot (not a necessary ingredient according to him) and he had the time.
 What he lacked, he realized, was a deadline.
 So, he and about ten or eleven friends decided to get together and write every day for a month.
 The following year, about one hundred people participated.
 The year after that, over one thousand people joined.
 And it's been growing bigger and bigger every year.
 In 2020 (according to www.NaNoWriMo.org), over 552,335 writers participated worldwide.
 This includes nearly 100,000 students and educators in their Young Writers program.
 Almost 500 libraries (including here at San Jose Public Library), bookstores, and community centers opened their doors to NaNoWriMo participants through their "Come Write In" program.